Paul Ornstein

-Paul Hermann Ornstein (Ornstein Pál; April 4, 1924 – January 19, 2017) was a Hungarian-American psychoanalyst and Holocaust survivor.
+Paul Hermann Ornstein (Ornstein Pál; April 4, 1924, Hajdúnánás, Hungary – January 19, 2017, Brookline, MA, US) was a Hungarian-American psychoanalyst and Holocaust survivor.

 Early life

 Ornstein was born in Hungary in a Jewish family to parents, Abraham Ornstein, an accountant, and Frieda Sziment.
 At 15, Ornstein left home to attend Franz Josef National Rabbinical Seminary in Debrecen, Hungary.
 On a visit home from seminary, he met his future wife Anna Brunn.

 Interest in psychoanalysis

 While he did attend a rabbinical seminary, he did not want to become a rabbi; rather, he wanted to study literature, archaeology, and philosophy.
 His interest in psychology evolved from reading novels, handwriting analysis, and poetry.
 At the seminary, he joined a study group that read Interpretation of Dreams by Sigmund Freud as well as Thalassa by Sándor Ferenczi and Ritual by Theodor Reik.
 Reik's book fostered Ornstein's interest in psychoanalysis especially because of his ability to connect it to his daily life as an observant Jew.
 Thus, at 15, he decided that he wanted to be a psychoanalyst.